 Longo took the head coaching position on an interim basis just days before the start of fall practice in August 2016 and, then, was named the fulltime coach following the season.
-He was originally hired to be an assistant coach for both the men's and women's soccer programs.

 Before arriving at IHCC, Longo spent one year at his alma mater, the University of Illinois, Springfield, as an assistant coach.
 He has also coached at Culver-Stockton College in Missouri, Notre Dame High School in Quincy, Illinois, and with the Quincy United Soccer Club.